ROZALIYA0206/whitepaper/technical.md

 # 3. Releases

-#### Genesis
+### Genesis

 The first release of the Rublix Blockchain will be established by 20 internal validators.

 # 4. Governance Model

 Governance is the process by which people reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
 In the Rublix instance, initial validators have to be choosen by the power of a select few in order to secure the network.
 The Rublix software-based blockchain implements a governance process that efficiently combines a hybrid Proof of Authority and Proof of Stake protocol.
-In order for a user to become a validator, they must be invited by an authoritive figure and stake the same amount of tokens as the invitee.
-The users stake can be gifted or purchased on an exchange.
+In order for a user to become a validator, they must be invited by an authoritive figure and stake the same amount of tokens as the existing validator who elected them.
+The agents stake can be gifted or purchased on an exchange.

-A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators. who delegate that power to the block producers.
-The block producers are given limited and checked authority to freeze accounts, update defective applications, and propose hard forking changes to the underlying protocol.
+A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators.
+The block validators and producers are given limited and checked authority to freeze accounts, update defective applications, and propose hard forking changes to the underlying protocol.

 Embedded into the Rublix software is the election of block producers.
 Before any change can be made to the blockchain these block producers must approve it.
 If the block producers refuse to make changes desired by the token holders then they can be voted out.
 If the block producers make changes without permission of the token holders then all other non-producing full-node validators (exchanges, etc) will reject the change.